Pinnovate/BAC-website-proposition/README.md

 We at [Pinnovate](https://pinnovate.io/) are trying to re-imagine how Algerian educational services can be enhanced for the greater good.
 One of the most popular online services is the results website of the BAC (baccalauréat, the secondary-school (lycée) diploma), BEM (Medium school diploma), and the primary school diploma.

-Usually theses websites get a big amount of traffics and visits whenever there is an announcement of some national exam results, hence, their respective websites turn out unresponsive, their servers get down.
-The underlying infrastructure seems to be vertical, not scalable.
+Usually theses websites (especially the BAC one) get a big amount of traffics and visits whenever there is an announcement of some national exam results, hence, their respective websites turn out unresponsive, their servers get down.
+The underlying infrastructure seems to be vertical (inscrease server hardware each year), not scalable.
+We'll focus here on how to increase the software performance as well.
+In a scalable way.

 So we decided to make a short experiment (proposal?), of how these websites could resist more to **higher** traffics with modest hardware, so far, this required changing the backend, away from the classic php-mysql-apache, to rather some relatively new stack, if fact, we -almost- completely removed the backend!